 11. “Hum Jahan Khade Ho Jaate Hain, Line Wahi Se Shuru Hoti Hain”

 The megastar has created some of the iconic characters of Bollywood, including Jay from the movie Sholay.
-This legendry dialogue has made his name timeless.
+It undoubtedly comes in the famous movie dialogues and has made his name timeless.

 12. “Mere Pas Ma Hai”